-Joliet originally bore the name “Juliet” which was probably a corruption of the of French Canadian explorer Louis Jolliet’s name.
+Joliet originally bore the name “Juliet,” which was probably a corruption of French Canadian explorer Louis Jolliet’s name.
 Jolliet first explored this area in the fall of 1673, describing the game as abundant and the prairies wide, surrounded by lush forests.

 Though a settlement already existed, the official town wasn’t laid out until 1834.
-Attracted to the Des Plaines River and the fertile soil of the area, early settlers found ample reason to stay and the town began to grow.
+Attracted to the Des Plaines River and the area’s fertile soil, early settlers found ample reason to stay, and the town began to grow.

-In 1873, the Joliet Opera House was built on the northwest corner of Chicago and Clinton Streets at a cost of $60,000.
-Opening on February 2, 1874, the establishment hosted a variety of functions from burlesque shows to religious revivals.
+In 1873, the Joliet Opera House was built on the northwest corner of Chicago and Clinton Streets for $60,000.
+Opening on February 2, 1874, the establishment hosted a variety of functions, from burlesque shows to religious revivals.
 In the summer of 1890, plans were unveiled for a $15,000 expansion project; however, the Opera House was destroyed by fire on March 1891.
-Wasting no time, the Opera House was rebuilt the next year on the same location and continued to serve the community for many years.
+Wasting no time, the Opera House was rebuilt in the same location the following year and continued to serve the community for many years.

-In 1876 a railroad tycoon by the name of Jacob A. Henry built a 16,800 square foot mansion from limestone from his own quarry.
-The 40-room home was lavishly finished with walnut and oak fixtures on the inside including solid walnut staircase with 119 hand-carved octagonal spindles.
+In 1876 a railroad tycoon named Jacob A. Henry built a 16,800 square foot mansion from limestone from his quarry.
+The 40-room home was lavishly finished with walnut and oak fixtures on the inside, including a solid walnut staircase with 119 hand-carved octagonal spindles.
 The home, which is a museum today, is said to be the largest and best example of Renaissance Revival architecture still in existence in Illinois.

 Joliet’s Union Station, built in 1912, once catered to the glamorous rail travelers of the early 1900s.
 Complete with a Grand Ballroom, crystal chandeliers, and 45-foot ceilings, the union station is now listed on the National Register of Historic Places.

-The Louis Joliet Hotel, built in 1927, was the finest hotel in Joliet known for its legendary elegance and luxury.
-The eight-story hotel featured 225 rooms above a two-story central lobby and lounge complete with a large fireplace with a hand-carved mantel of Bedford stone.
+The Louis Joliet Hotel, built in 1927, was the finest in Joliet, known for its legendary elegance and luxury.
+The eight-story hotel featured 225 rooms above a two-story central lobby and lounge, complete with a large fireplace and a hand-carved Bedford stone mantel.
 The hotel operated until 1964, and the building was designated a national landmark in 1989.
 It has recently been converted into 56 apartments linked to the revitalization of Joliet’s City Center.

 The Joliet Historical Museum at 204 N. Ottawa Street includes a Route 66 Welcome Center.